Find Maximum and Minimum Element in an Array

 We can solve this recurrence relation using the recursion tree method or the master theorem.
 You can explore this blog post: How to analyze recursive functions?
 Here, we will use the recursion tree method to get the correct insight into the total comparison count.
 For a better understanding, let's assume that n is a power of 2.

 After every level of recursion, the input size of the subproblems decreases by a factor of 1/2.
-So, the recursion will stop when the input size of the subproblems becomes 2 (base case).
-Let's suppose that after i number of levels, the input size reaches its base case.
+So, the recursion will stop when the input size of the subproblems becomes 2.
+Let's suppose that after i number of levels, the input size reaches value 2.

 => 2 = n/2^i